Nikinox/Nikinox/PokémonWeaknessCalculator/README.md

 It allows you to calculate quickly the matchups againist every type.

 Sure, you can watch the Pokémon infos somewhere else, but there are some combos that never appeared for now.

+And it's super fast to use.

+It's simple and portable.

+## Approach used
+Zero dependencies.

+And it's basically an array multiplication.